1934 Chrysler Airflow

 But the public simply wasn't buying it, and by the end of 1934, sales had fallen far short of expectations.

-In the end, Chrysler was forced to return to more conventional designs for its cars, and the Airflow became little more than a footnote in automotive history.
+In the end, Chrysler was compelled to return to more traditional car designs, and the Airflow became a footnote in automotive history.

-Looking back on the Airflow, it's hard not to see it as a waste of money on the part of Chrysler.
-While the company may have had the best intentions — creating a car that was innovative and forward-thinking — the public simply wasn't ready for it.
+Looking back, it's difficult not to regard the Airflow as a waste of money on the part of Chrysler.
+While the corporation may have had the finest intentions in building an innovative and forward-thinking vehicle, the public was just not prepared for it.

 And with so much money spent on advertising campaigns that fell on deaf ears, it's easy to see where the company went wrong.